dkerschbaumer/operatingsystem_examples/README.md

-# operatingsystem_examples
+# C Code Examples for Operating Systems

-Some basic example programs for my teaching course Operating Systems
+This repository contains some basic C-code examples.